-1. Key Committees.
-The Board shall have at all times an Audit Committee, a Compensation Committee, a Finance Committee and a Nominating and Corporate Governance Committee.
-Each such committee shall have a charter that has been approved by the Board.
-The Board may, from time to time, establish or maintain additional committees as necessary or appropriate.

-- 2. Assignment of Committee Members.
-The N&G Committee shall be responsible for recommending to the Board the Directors to be appointed to each committee of the Board.
-Except as otherwise permitted by the applicable rules of the NASDAQ Stock Market, each member of the Audit Committee, the Compensation Committee, Finance Committee and the N&G Committee shall be an "independent Director" as defined by such rules. - 3.
+- 1. Key Committees.
+The Board shall have at all times an Audit Committee, a Talent, Leadership and Compensation Committee (the "TL&C Committee"), a Finance Committee and an Environmental, Social and Governance Committee.
+Each such committee shall have a charter that has been approved by the Board and periodically reviewed by the ESG Committee, as further described below.
+The Board may, from time to time, establish or maintain additional committees as necessary or appropriate. - 2.
+Assignment of Committee Members.
+The ESG Committee shall be responsible for recommending to the Board the Directors to be appointed to each committee of the Board.
+Except as otherwise permitted by applicable Nasdaq rules, each member of the Audit Committee, the TL&C Committee, Finance Committee and the ESG Committee shall be an "independent Director" as defined by such rules. - 3.
 Committee Charters.
-In accordance with the applicable rules of the NASDAQ Stock Market or as the Board determines it to be appropriate, the charters of the Audit Committee, the Compensation Committee, the Finance Committee and the N&G Committee shall set forth the purposes, goals and responsibilities of the committees.
+In accordance with applicable Nasdaq rules or as the Board determines it to be appropriate, the charters of the Audit Committee, the TL&C Committee, the Finance Committee and the ESG Committee shall set forth the purposes, goals and responsibilities of the committees.
 With the assistance of the applicable committee, the Board shall, from time to time as it deems appropriate, review and reassess the adequacy of each charter and make appropriate changes.
-The N&G Committee shall also periodically review the committee charters to ensure consistency across the different charters as well as whether the assignment of responsibilities to the different committees remains appropriate such that the committees are functioning efficiently. - 4.
-Selection of Agenda Items.
+The ESG Committee shall also periodically review the committee charters to ensure consistency across the different charters as well as whether the assignment of responsibilities to the different committees remains appropriate such that the committees are functioning efficiently.
+In addition, the Board may form ad hoc committees from time to time, and determine the composition and areas of competence of such committees.

+- 4. Selection of Agenda Items.
 The chair of each committee, in consultation with the committee members, shall develop the committee's agenda. - 5.
 Frequency and Length of Committee Meetings.
 The chair of each committee, in consultation with the committee members, shall determine the frequency and length of the committee meetings consistent with any requirements set forth in the committee's charter.
 Special meetings may be called from time to time as determined by the needs of the business and the responsibilities of the committees. - 6.
 Executive Sessions.
 Each committee shall regularly hold meetings in executive session as part of a scheduled agenda item or at other times at the request of any independent Director.
 Absent unusual circumstances, these sessions shall be held in conjunction with regular committee meetings.
 The Director who presides at these meetings shall be the chair of the committee or his or her designee.